daitech80/Stud-Managment-CRUD-NodeJS/README.md

 ## API Endpoints
--POST /api/studs: Create a new item.
+-POST /api/studs: Create a new studs.
--GET /api/studs: Get a specific item by ID.
+-GET /api/studs: Get a specific studs by id.
--PUT /api/studs:id: Update an item by ID.
+-PUT /api/studs:id: Update an studs by id.
--DELETE /api/studs:id:  Delete an item by ID.
+-DELETE /api/studs:id:  Delete an studs by id.

+##License
-   git clone https://github.com/phllindtech80/Stud-Managment-CRUD-NodeJS.git
+This project is licensed under the MIT License. git clone https://github.com/phllindtech80/Stud-Managment-CRUD-NodeJS.git